Maryse Éwanjé-Épée

 Maryse Éwanjé-Épée (born September 4, 1964, in Poitiers, France) is a retired high jumper from France.

 She represented France in the high jump at the 1984 and 1988 Summer Olympics.
 She set a French national outdoor record of 1.96 m in 1985.
-Ewanje-Epee also held the NCAA high jump record from 1985 to 1996 with 1.96 m.
+Ewanje-Épée also held the NCAA high jump record from 1985 to 1996 with 1.96 m.

 Athletics career

 Maryse Éwanjé-Épée set her outdoor personal best on July 21, 1985, jumping 1.96 metres at the French National Athletics Championships in Colombes, France.
 That was a French national outdoor record that remained unmatched for the next 22 years.
 Melanie Melfort equalled it by jumping 1.96 metres on August 11, 2007. Éwanjé-Épée's indoor personal best was 1.95 metres, set in 1984.

 Éwanjé-Épée won three high jump medals (one silver and two bronzes) at the European Indoor Championships, one high jump bronze medal at the Summer Universiade and one high jump gold medal each at the Jeux de la Francophonie and the Mediterranean Games.
 She competed for France in the high jump in two consecutive Summer Olympics in 1984 and 1988.
 She finished 4th and 10th in the Olympic high jump final of 1984 and 1988 respectively.
 She could not take part in the 1992 and 1996 Summer Olympics because of her failure to clear the minimum Olympic qualifying height by a mere centimetre for both of these Olympics.
 She won eight indoor high jump and eight outdoor high jump French National Athletics Championships titles at the senior level from 1982 to 1996.

 Éwanjé-Épée also attended the University of Arizona, in Tucson (United States) and she still holds the heptathlon record since that time.
 She held the NCAA high jump record from 1985 to 1996 with 1.96 meters.
 In 1985, Arizona went 1–2–3 in the NCAA Championships with Katrena Johnson in first place, Maryse Éwanjé-Épée in second, and Camille Harding in third.